FrostDigital/flink-framework/readme.md

 Typescript first.

-Plugability - build plugins which can be reused and extend functionality of core Flit.
+Plugability - build plugins which can be reused and extend functionality of core Flink.

 ## Structure